Feel like yourself again

 These tools can damage your hair’s internal structure.
 This could leave you with a brittle head of hair that’s prone to fuzz and lots of unwanted flyaway hair strands.

 To keep your hair healthy, avoid excessive levels of heat exposure.
-If you use a blow dryer or a hot tool for styling, only ever use it at the lowest temperature setting.
-It also helps to hold your blow dryer as far as you can from your hair and scalp when you’re drying your hair.
+If you use a hair dryer or a hot tool for styling, only ever use it at the lowest temperature setting.
+When you’re blow-drying your hair, hold it as far as you can from your hair and scalp.

 Take Hair Vitamins and Supplements